csc-training/geocomputing_course/materials/exercise_basics.md

 :::{admonition} Task
 :class: tip

 Try out some other command line tool, or maybe even start a `python` or `R` session.
 What modules do you need to load?
+Check the [CSC Docs pages about "geo" applications](https://docs.csc.fi/apps/by_discipline/#geosciences).

 :::